 In regular use, the camera performed admirably at all of the operations we threw at it and it we haven’t noticed any particular slowdowns during our testing.
 It took around 0.5 seconds on average for the camera to acquire focus and it also didn’t take too long for it to power on and become ready for action (only around a second or so).
 The TG-870 also doesn’t perform too badly when it comes to its burst rate.
 The fastest speed at which it can shoot at is 7 fps, but it can only do so in very short bursts.
 If you want to shoot longer than that, then you’ll need to drop the shooting speed to 2.5 fps, in which case you’ll get a very deep buffer size of around 200 images.
 There are also two additional modes (Hi 1 and Hi 2) which will allow you to take 20 or 60 fps bursts of 3-megapixel images, which are very fun to use if you don’t mind the reduction in image quality.
 Lastly, there’s the battery life.
-Rated at around 300 shots per charge, it’s a pretty good endurance for a point-and-shoot camera and unless you use the camera the heaviest possible manner you shouldn’t have any problems shooting a whole day long with it.
+Rated at around 300 shots per charge, it’s a pretty good endurance for a point-and-shoot camera and unless you use the camera the heaviest possible manner you shouldn’t have any problems shooting a whole day long with it as compared with Canon PowerShot SX70 HS wherein you need to bring extra battery because it does not support charging over USB.
 Despite it being a budget offering in their series of rugged compact cameras, Olympus has still managed to make a decent performer out of the TG-870 and we are sure that every outdoors photographer out there looking for a competitively priced rugged camera will be quite happy with the performance they will get if they decide to include this camera in their arsenal.

 Yes, we are all aware that it would be really nice to get an affordable camera that can go underwater and record in 4K resolution, but realistically, that won’t happen anytime soon.
 Still, it’s good to see that Olympus were serious enough to equip the TG-870 with a very smooth 1080p 60 fps mode, which is something that still isn’t very common thing to see on a budget camera.
 Another positive thing is that the footage is very well stabilized, using the combination of both the optical stabilization built into the lens and the electronic one found in the camera body.
 This results in very smooth looking videos no matter the situation you’re recording in.